 It is very important that you know how to exercise safely and effectively.
-If you have used gym equipment before, your programme may be different when you restart, especially if it has been a while since you have used the equipment.
+If you have used gym equipment before your programme may be different when you restart.

 Working comfortably at moderate intensity is recommended.
 High intensity exertion should be avoided as this may cause problems for some people.

 You should feel your breathing rate has increased but you should still feel comfortable and able to continue.
 It is fine to feel that you are exerting yourself so long as you are not struggling.
 As with any activity, start low and go slow, build up gradually and pace yourself.

-If you feel exhausted following exercise you may have worked too hard or for too long.
 Stop exercising if you experience any chest pain, palpitations, dizziness or light-headedness.
-If the symptoms do not go away promptly with rest and/or GTN spray/tablets seek medical advice immediately.
+If the symptoms do not go away promptly with rest and/or GTN spray/tablets seek medical advice as soon as possible.